alibaba/spring-cloud-alibaba/README.md

 ## How to Use

 ### Add maven dependency
-Version 0.2.1.RELEASE is compatible with the Spring Cloud Finchley.
-Version 0.1.1.RELEASE is compatible with the Spring Cloud Edgware.

 These artifacts are available from Maven Central and Spring Release repository via BOM: